plotly/plotly.py/doc/python/subplots.md

 ```

 #### Subplots with Shared Y-Axes
-The `shared_yaxes` argument to `make_subplots` can be used to link the y axes of subplots in the resulting figure.
+The `shared_yaxes` argument to `make_subplots()` can be used to link the `y` axes of subplots in the resulting figure.

-Here is an example that creates a figure with a 2 x 2 subplot grid, where the yaxes of each row are linked.
+Here is an example that creates a figure with a 2 x 2 subplot grid, where the `y` axes of each row are linked.

 ```python